Word Gems

 E. This has to be experienced to truly grasp.

-K. And here’s another strange related concept.
-When we meet that true one, made just for us, he might come into one’s life without overtones of “angel baby.”
-In other words, at first assessment, he might annoy you.
+K. And here’s another strangely related concept.
+When we meet that true one, made just for us, he might come into one’s life without overtones of “angel baby” or "this magic moment."
+This will come later, but, at first assessment, he might annoy you.
 You might not appreciate him so much right off the bat.

 K. The disparity can be so great, with the "outer" attraction so strong, that most people will say to themselves, "the deeper love will come later."
-And then they join the ranks of Ann Landers' "miserably married."
+And then they join the desperate and disillusioned ranks of Ann Landers' "miserably married."

 considerable difference between lovin' and likin'